 If you are dreaming about having a memorable, relaxing vacation, surrounded by luxury, pristine white-sand beaches, and crystal-clear waters, the Maldives is one of your best destinations.

-Whether you are dreaming about a honeymoon in an all-inclusive Maldives resort or you are thinking about having a less-expensive escape, this heavenly destination is waiting for you with great deals and many spectacular surprises.
+Whether you are dreaming about a honeymoon in an all-inclusive Maldives resort or you are thinking about having a less expensive escape, this post will help you prepare to know what a trip to the Maldives is going to cost.

 With roughly 200 inhabited islands, 90 resort islands, and 900 uninhabited islands, the Maldives offers a great variety of accommodations and a huge variance of resort prices per night.
 And, no matter where you choose to stay, your vacation in the Maldives will bring you right to the middle of the islands’ beautiful nature.
 Incredible coral reefs, abundant aquatic life, and idyllic vegetation are some of the things waiting for you in the Maldives.

 If you want to stay in a high-end resort, Baros, a stunning, tranquil, hotel, located less than half an hour from Malé, is a fantastic choice.
 With luxurious rooms, private decks, open-air bathrooms, and outdoor rainfall showers, as well as an infinity pool, a spa, a beach, and many more surprises, Baros promises you natural heaven combined with all the luxury you need to feel like royalty.
 The high-end resort prices begin at around $ 1, 000 per night, but depend on your stay.

 Constance Moofushi Maldives is another fantastic choice for a similar price.
 For about $ 900 per night, you are promised a lavish holiday in an upscale all-inclusive resort in the Indian Ocean, on a gorgeous private island, with many luxurious inclusions, like boat excursions, yoga, gym, amazing restaurants, and many others.